-Soft and fluffy gluten-free pancakes made with wholesome oat flour.
-This classic variation is endlessly customizable!
-Easily sub milk for buttermilk, make them dairy-free, or add chocolate chips, blueberries, or sprinkles.
-Sunday brunch never tasted so good!
+These soft and fluffy gluten-free pancakes are a family favorite, made with wholesome oat flour and pantry staples.
+They fry up with crispy edges and a super soft, moist, and fluffy center.T his classic recipe is endlessly customizable!
+Easily add chocolate chips, blueberries, or sprinkles.
+Sunday brunch never tasted so good.

-This classic fluffy gluten-free pancake recipe is long overdue.
-Years, in fact.
-It's the original recipe used as the base and adapted into these gluten-free pumpkin pancakes.
-While I love pumpkin pancakes, the truth is, unless it's pumpkin-spice season, it's these classic vanilla-scented fluffy oat flour pancakes I fry up again and again.
+This classic fluffy gluten-free pancake recipe is a family favorite, along with my gluten-free waffles.
+While I love pumpkin pancakes, the truth is, unless it's pumpkin-spice season, it's these classic vanilla-scented fluffy oat flour pancakes I make again and again.
+And I adapted the recipe into these gluten-free pumpkin pancakes for fall, too.

 These pancakes are my kids' most-requested recipe - shockingly even more so than cake or cookies!
-Possibly in small part because pancakes mean they get to raid my sprinkles collection, but also because they know these thick and lofty pancakes are the best way to start any Sunday.
 It's become a family affair - they do the weighing and mixing, I do the frying and flipping.

 Gluten-free oat flour creates the cakey soft center and drives the wholesome sweet whole grain flavor profile.
 It keeps the pancakes moist, but still light.
-Oats are also super nutritious with healthy proteins and fats.
 If you don't have oat flour, you can make your own by grinding gluten-free rolled oats in a food processor or blender and sifting out any big pieces.
 In fact, homemade oat flour tends to cook up just a bit fluffier!

 Sweet rice flour creates the chewy texture and helps bind the pancakes together.
 Sweet rice flour is distinctively different than white rice or brown rice flour.
 Rather it is the same flour used to make mochi, and as such, it adds a slight chewiness.